DyversHands/www.DyversHands.com/GateWatch.md

 This story game was first inspired when I was researching various lists of thematic storytelling archetypes: 7 Basic Plots (Booker), 20 Master Plots (Tobias), 36 Dramatic Situations (Polti), 37 Photoplay Plots (Hill), Basic Patterns of Plots (Foster-Harris), Poetics (Aristotle), Shape of Stories (Vonnegut), and the TV Tropes Wiki (dyvers hands).

 Though not explictly named by these lists, many of the plot archetypes have binary sides.
 Good Guy/Bad Guy, Quest/Return, etc. Having recently played the gmless games [Archipelago II](https://norwegianstyle.wordpress.com/2009/07/04/archipelago-ii/) (2009) & [The Quiet Year](https://buriedwithoutceremony.com/the-quiet-year) (2013) which both made extensive use of a collaboratively created map, I realized that a map with two sides might be a quite powerful plot device.
-That lead thematically to focusing on a place between the maps — **the gate** — as being an interesting point of play to explore.
+That lead thematically to focusing on a place between the maps — the **Gate** — as being an interesting point of play to explore.

 This game's next biggest inspiration was when I was looking at pricing at Print-on-Demand cards for another game, and discovered that there were significant price breaks at 18 cards.
 So I set for myself a goal to create a game only using 18 cards, and keep the price below that of going out to a movie.
 Given these constraints, one of the first things I realized was having all the backs of the cards be the same was a waste.
 After several playtests using different inspirational images for the gates on the card backs, this contrained approach has to be quite powerful.
 If successful, I hope to offer some more 18 card story games.